kragen/dercuano/intro.md

 Dercuano is a self-contained downloadable HTML tarball containing a book’s worth of disorganized notes I’ve made over the last few years.
-As a backup option for computer systems incapable of handling a downloadable HTML tarball, I've hacked together an inferior PDF rendering of it as well, which comes to some 4000 pages, formatted for comfortable reading on hand computers.
+As an alternative option for computer systems incapable of handling a downloadable HTML tarball, I've hacked together an inferior PDF rendering of it as well, which comes to some 4000 pages, formatted for comfortable reading on hand computers.